themeum/growfund/wordpress/wp-content/plugins/growfund/readme.txt

 == 📊 Reports and Analytics ==

 Knowing how your campaigns perform is important for growth.
-Growfund gives you built-in fundraising analytics for clear insight.
+Growfund gives you [built-in analytics](https://growfund.com/analytics/) for clear fundraising insight.
 Here you can view:

 *    Total raised amount
 *    Campaign performance